 For women, there may be a relationship between ulcer formation and certain phases of their menstrual period.
 It has also been reported that some women notice a remission of their sores during pregnancy.
-Neither of these observations has been adequately documented nor explained by research.
+Neither of these observations has yet been adequately documented or explained by research.

 Some people may have a genetic predisposition for canker sores.

-- Another study found that 91% of identical twins both experienced them whereas only 57% of fraternal twins did.
+- Another study found that 91% of identical twins both experienced aphthous ulcers.
+The correlation with fraternal twins was only 57%.

-- People who have a positive family history for them typically first develop theirs at an earlier age and experience more intense symptoms.
+- People who have a positive family history typically get their first ulcers at an earlier age and experience more intense symptoms.

 H) Infectious agents - Bacterial.

-Current thought is that bacteria are not a causative agent but chemical compounds typically associated with infections have been isolated from canker sores.
+Current thought is that bacteria are not a causative agent for canker sores.
+However, chemical compounds typically associated with infections have been isolated from them.